studytutorials/octotree_light/se_voxel_impl/README.md

 `se_voxel_impl/src/ExampleVoxelImpl`.
 Voxel implementations consist of at least one header and one source file which are compiled into a static library.
 They must have the same folder structure as `ExampleVoxelImpl`, with the folders and header having the same name as the class.
-All source files matching the pattern `se_voxel_impl/src/ExampleVoxelImpl/ExampleVoxelImpl*.cpp` will be included in the resulting library.
-Any number of source files conforming to this pattern can be added, as well as any number of headers.
+All `.cpp` files inside `se_voxel_impl/src/ExampleVoxelImpl/` will be included in the resulting library.
+Any number of source files can be added, as well as any number of headers.

 ### Example
 Below is an example of a valid file/folder structure: